Akhil-Pothanapalli/Mind-map/README.md

 During my hunt for solution this step, I came across KeyBERT and top2Vec.
 Initially I will implement KeyBERT. top2Vec is planned for future version.
 Followed by them I will cluster them so that I can find the sub topics this solves the first one - grouped.

+I've successfully implemented the keyword extractor, but loading the model directly is creating impact, to the storage, next use API's.

 2. Reflective: Your mind map should reflect how you think, not how you write linearly.
 Don't be afraid to experiment with different layouts.

+For this I will use top2vec in future.

 When it comes to reflective, I want it to be a graph rather than tree also try different ones so I can find better version.
 I can take reference from random forest.
 But this is where humans excel over machines.